kamelia-ait-yahia/kong-transformer-plugin-Demo-test/README.md

 Testing with Postman: Use the postman collection **kong-transformer.postman_collection.json** provided to  test.

-Use curl to test sending SOAP requests:
+Use curl to test sending JSON requests:

 ```bash